Sigma 105mm f1.4 lens will ship in June for $1,600

-A fast telephoto like this is a great choice for headshots with soft backgrounds, as well as moderate-distance wildlife photography (if the situation lends itself to a fixed focal-length rather than zoom, that is).
-On a camera with an APS-C sensor, it's scene coverage is equiivalent to 158mm (Nikon, Sigma, Sony) or 168mm (Canon).
+A fast telephoto like this is a great choice for headshots with soft backgrounds, as well as moderate-distance wildlife photography, so long as the situation lends itself to a fixed focal-length rather than a zoom.
+On a camera with an APS-C sensor, its scene coverage is equivalent to 158mm (Nikon, Sigma, Sony) or 168mm (Canon).

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.